The Reivers: Plot

 On the day of the race, Lucius rides the horse (named Coppermine but called Lightning by Ned) and loses the first of three heats as planned.
 Just as the second heat begins, Butch returns to break up the horserace and arrest Boon for stealing the horse.
 Lucius and one of Ned's kinsman are able to get the horse to safety; Corrie is supposedly able to clear the whole ordeal up by having sex with Butch and the race takes place as scheduled the next day.
 Lucius and Lightning win much to everyone's surprise, but are greeted at the track by Boss Priest, Lucius' grandfather.

 That night, Ned reveals his scheme: his cousin Bobo accrued a huge gambling debt to a white man and agreed to steal a horse to make up for it.
 Ned recognizes some kind of spirit in the horse that he once saw before in a lame mule he was able to make race.
 Ned decides to try to bet the horse against the car, but Boss Priest's arrival ruins his scheme.
 Now himself embroiled in the horse theft and confusion, Boss Priest is forced to enter another race: if they win, he pays $500 to legally take the horse but reveal Ned's secret (he enticed the horse with sardines); if they lose he pays $500 but does not have to take the horse.
 Ned intentionally throws the race, knowing the horse is worthless.
 Boss pays the penalty and they get the car back.

 Back home, Boss Priest saves Lucius from receiving a beating from his father, knowing that the ordeal he went through at his age was punishment enough.
 Boon and Corrie eventually marry and name their son Lucius Priest Hogganbeck.

+Characters

 Boon Hogganbeck

 Boon is also a major character in Go Down, Moses, where he appears as a McCaslin/Priest family retainer of limited education and interests.
 In The Reivers he shows the unexpected qualities of a car lover and a romantic hero; his marriage ties up a major "loose end" in the Faulkner canon.